Why write Letters?

 Can I reply to your letters?

-Comments and likes are not available on the web version, because this is specifically a step away from social media and the noise and distraction associated with such.
+Comments and likes are turned off, because this is specifically a step away from social media and the noise and distraction associated with such.

 Subscribers can reply to my Substack email address, but non-subscribers cannot.